shadibdair/work-tf-k8s/README.md

 ## 🧪 Run CI/CD locally (act)

-You can run the GitHub Actions workflow locally using `act`:
+You can run the GitHub Actions workflow locally using `act` (optional).

 Requirements: